 Title Insurance.
 Lenders require homeowners to purchase title insurance, which protects the lender, and homeowners from the possibility that the seller does not have free and clear ownership of the property and thus is not able to fully transfer the property to you.

 A full estimate of closing costs will be provided after your offer has been accepted on a home.
 Other costs may apply.

 Note that every homebuying situation is different.
 You should seek advice from licensed professionals before making a decision to purchase a home.
-Nothing in this blog post is meant to be construed as advice.

 Here are some common costs you can expect to face when closing on a mortgage loan and a new home.